szalapski/espn-fantasy-decruftifier/README.md

 After installing, the ESPN Fantasy Baseball site, especially player lists, should appear different and better.

 ## Release Notes
+## Version 0.6
+  - New wide team view -- fits more on the screen, especially for wider monitors

 ### Version 0.5 - First public release
   - Decruftifies the following: